How Do You Effectively Respond to Malicious GOSSIP?

 Isn’t Calling a Person a “LIVING SOUL” Redundant?

-This question refers to is the passage in the first book of the Bible that describes precisely how God created human beings:
+This question refers to the passage in the first book of the Bible that describes precisely how God created human beings:

 And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul (chay nephesh).